 11. Join online directories

-It's true that some online directories are losing their usefulness when it comes to search engine optimisation, but you can still make use of local directories that target your specific area.
+It's true that some online directories are losing their usefulness when it comes to search engine optimisation, but you can still benefit from advertising in local directories that target your area.
 You may get a small boost to your page rank, and some traffic from the directory itself.

-There has been a shift in the way some directories work.
-Many now allow members of the public to advertise specific jobs and to connect with relevant local tradespeople.
+Many online directories, such as Checkatrade and Rated People, allow people to advertise specific jobs and to connect with relevant local tradespeople.
 In return for a small fee, tradespeople can submit quotes for the jobs advertised.

 Tradespeople can also add a profile about their business and the services they offer, and build up ratings from customers.

-There are many different ways to get your business name out there, and you should consider using some or all of them.
-With very little outlay, or possibly for free, you can drastically increase your customer base by tapping into the wealth of online customers.
+There are many different ways to get your business name out there.
+With very little outlay, or possibly for free, you can significantly increase your customer base by tapping into the huge pool of online customers.